 These are pretty good if I do say so myself.
 I love peanut butter cookies to begin with, but the raspberry bits are little flavor explosions that are a nice surprise when you bite into the cookie.
 Thinking these will not last long Monday morning.

 Sometimes the best weekends are the ones when you don’t have any set plans in advance.
 This weekend was perfectly relaxing, which was much needed.
 Friday night we had a girls wine and grill night and tested grilling pizza on a pizza stone and directly on the grill.
 Lesson learned, pizza stones are hot and if you touch them you will burn your fingerprints right off.

 There was a lot of outside time Saturday in the backyard with the grill, and some solid tennis playing this weekend.
 Even got in a game outdoors this morning, which has left me sunburnt and tired but very happy.
+After an exhilarating day of outdoor games, you can extend the thrill by trying your hand at betting on games like 카지노 검증, where the excitement continues indoors with the chance to win big.
 And of course, a quick trip to Home Depot today because no weekend would be complete without that.

 This is my idea of a perfect Sunday morning.

 Oh and let’s not forget that I had my second hand-modeling gig this week, once again cast as the role of “mom hands” in another CVS Mobile App demo video.
 This is a sneak peek into how movies are made.
 I mean, next stop Hollywood right?